oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

      received in the previous step, and including its code verifier.
      When making the request, the
      client authenticates with the authorization server if it can.
-The client includes the redirection URI used to obtain the authorization code for verification.
+The client includes the redirect URI used to obtain the authorization code for verification.

 (5)  The authorization server authenticates the client when possible, validates the
-     authorization code, validates the code verifier, and ensures that the redirection URI received matches the URI used to redirect the client in step (3).
+     authorization code, validates the code verifier, and ensures that the redirect URI received matches the URI used to redirect the client in step (3).
 If valid, the authorization server responds back with an access token and, optionally, a refresh token.